anic17/Batch-Antivirus/README.md

 ## Does Batch Antivirus needs to be installed?

 No, Batch Antivirus can be used portably.
 Real time protection relies on folder changing and not on kernel drivers.
-Although it's not needed, it is recommended to run real-time protection (`RealTimeProtection.bat`) and drive scanner (`BAV.bat`).
+Although it's not needed, it is recommended to run real-time protection (`RealTimeProtection.bat`) and drive scanner (`BAV.bat`) as an administrator to scan system files.

 If you're willing to have a better security, consider adding Batch Antivirus as an autorun with [`BAVAutorun.bat`](https://github.com/anic17/Batch-Antivirus/blob/master/BAVAutorun.bat) and selection option 3 (shell).